Chopping samples is essential to making Hip-Hop beats. But with most sampling plugins, it takes a lot of time to slice them…

-This post will show you how to flip samples in less time with Serato Sample.
+In this article, I’ll show you how Serato Sample can help you flip samples in less time with its unique features.

-Keep reading to find out why it’s the best sampling plugin for hip-hop producers…
+Keep reading to find out if it’s the right sample chopping plugin for you.

 What does Serato Sample do?